deciob/chaplin-links/README.md

 ## Conclusions
 This application is the result of two weekends passed learning Chaplin, and it is nothing more than this: a useful play to get started.
-Some parts might as well have been implemented in the wrong way and others have consciously not been taken into consideration (for example possible caching strategies).
-But it is enough to say that I am looking forward to build something more complex with Chaplin!
+Some parts might as well have been implemented in the wrong way and others have consciously been avoided (for example possible caching strategies).
+Nevertheless, I think that as a starting point it has been useful.